SteveMuiyuro/fullstackopen_projects/README.md

-`Fibannoci:` Contains Assignment solutions that demostrates the understanding of fibannoci sequence using both recursion and iteration.
+`Fibonacci:` Contains Assignment solutions that demostrates the understanding of fibannoci sequence using both recursion and iteration.

-`merge_sort:` Contains Assignmnet solution that demonstrates the understanding of recursion and its application on merge sorts.
+`Merge_sort:` Contains Assignmnet solution that demonstrates the understanding of recursion and its application on merge sorts.